Answers to Questions about Cold Sores

-Cold Sore ointments such as Abreva, Zovirax and Dynamiclear can help to shorten the duration of the outbreak.
-Home remedies such as black ice, manuka honey, black tea (which is high in tannins) or diluted tea tree oil can also be helpful to speed recovery.
+Cold Sore ointments such as Abreva and Zovirax can help to shorten the duration of the outbreak.
+Home remedies such as ice, alcohol, manuka honey, black tea (which is high in tannins) or diluted tea tree oil may also be helpful to speed recovery.

 - Ice can be applied to the sores to both numb and soothe the area, as well as lower the temperature of the infection, helping to inhibit the virus

 - Warm tea bags applied to the infected area every hour may be beneficial.
 This is because black tea bags (such as Early Grey) contain tannic acid which has antiviral properties, best used at the first sign of an outbreak

 - Petroleum jelly and other lip moisturizers can soothe and moisten the lips, helping to prevent the cold sore scabs from cracking and bleeding.
 Lucas Papaw ointment works really well.

 There are also medicinal herbs and nutrients, such as Lysine, which can make a difference to the frequency of cold sores.

 By taking good care of yourself you can help your body defend against the cold sore virus, reducing the possibility of an occurrence.
 Good rest, low amounts of stress, moderate exercise and fresh fruit and vegetable juices will assist in boosting the immune system (your body’s natural defense system against the herpes virus).

 Be Sun Smart

 Exposure to sunlight and ultraviolet rays can trigger a breakout of cold sores.
 To help protect yourself wear a hat when you are outside in the sun and use a lip balm that contains sunscreen (preferably one with an SPF rating of 15+ or higher).